Stefansokolowskigithub/Cabbage.exe/README.md

 - Make sure that you have the latest version of <a href="https://www.ruby-lang.org/en/documentation/installation/">Ruby</a> installed.

 ## Usage
-To play the game, navigate into the root directory of the downloaded folder in the terminal and type ```ruby Cabbage.exe.rb```
+On Mac, navigate into the root directory of the downloaded folder in the terminal and type ```ruby Cabbage.exe.rb``` to play the game.
+If you're using Windows, simply open the file ```Cabbage.exe.rb```.

 Save files for the game will be saved in ```./sav```